jamestouri/PID-Controller/README.md

 ## Reflection
 When I looked through the functions and where to implement, I was a bit surprised with the little amount of lines needed to implement a successful drive around the track, considering the previous time using deep learning it took much longer and a lot of data to tune and tweak for it to barely get across the track.
 I wished I used the twiddle algorithm to get the final parameters, however I ended up getting them through manual tuning of trial and error until I was satisfied.
+The longest part of this project was tuning the PID controller, rather than implementig it.
 Will come back and implement twiddle algorithm for best practices.

+My final PID Parameters were set to 0.5, 0.005, and 10.0

+The P is the value proportional to the current value of the cross track error (cte).
+Increases in the P value will increase the responses of correction.
+Values that are too high will cause the vehicle to overshoot the track.

+The I value integrates past values over time.
+Extremely valuable for reducing systematic bias.
+It was not necessary to account for the I value in the simulator, but decided to keep it at a low value rather than 0.

+The D value takes the dervative of the correction of the cte.
+It is used to help reduce overshoot.